1

 The GEMM 1 rule requires facilities to conduct an energy and greenhouse gas emissions audit that will assess ways to reduce greenhouse gas emissions and save energy.
 The Air Pollution Control Division must approve plans for the audit, including who will do the audit and what it will cover.

-GEMM 1 facilities were required to submit a Greenhouse Gas Best Available Emissions Control Technology and Energy Best Management Practices Audit Plan by December 31, 2022 to the Air Pollution Control division for review.
+GEMM 1 facilities were required to submit a Greenhouse Gas Best Available Emissions Control Technology and Energy Best Management Practices Audit Plan by December 31, 2022 to the division for review.
 Each plan was developed by a third-party auditor who met division guidance for auditor selection.
 Audits must be done by a professional who does not work at the facility.

 The audit plans must describe: